web3/web3.js/docs/web3-eth-accounts.rst

     web3.eth.accounts.wallet;

 Contains an in memory wallet with multiple accounts.
-These accounts can be used when using :ref:`web3.eth.sendTransaction <eth-sendtransaction>`.
+These accounts can be used when using :ref:`web3.eth.sendTransaction() <eth-sendtransaction>`.

-??
-Should we allow multiple wallets?
-How sendTransaction knows then which to use?

 -------
 Example